fahmidur/try-nginx-pqc-1/README.md

 ## What about PQC certificates?

 There are no PQC certificates involved here.
-What you will notice in the Dockerfile is that the self-signed certificate generated for this test, is a standard RSA certificte.
+What you will notice in the Dockerfile is that the self-signed certificate generated for this test, is a standard RSA certificate.
 There is a folder exported by the container to the host, called `certs_export`, that allows the host to import the self-signed cert to their HTTPS client for testing.